 John D. McIver Farm

-This mid-19th century, exotic revival, two-story farmhouse was built in 1855.
+This 19th century, two-story farmhouse was built in 1885.
 Also, on the property are the preserved wooden gate posts and fence, meat house, water well and corn crib.

 The Historic Railroad House